 The radiologist also may use computer-aided detection and diagnosis, or CAD, to help zero in on any suspicious areas on the mammogram.
 If you had film-screen mammography, the doctor first would feed your films into a special machine that can convert them into digital images.
 If you had digital mammography, the images already are in digital format.
 The CAD software analyzes the images and any areas of concern are highlighted with markers on the screen.
 This can be useful in guiding the radiologist to check those areas more closely.

-CAD was approved for use by the U.S. Food and Drug Administration in 1998, but whether or not it makes the interpretation of mammograms more accurate is unclear.
+CAD was approved for use by the U.S. Food and Drug Administration in 1998.
+Research shows that by 2012, 83% of all screening mammograms were digital and read with CAD.
+Still, whether or not it makes the interpretation of mammograms more accurate is unclear.
 According to the American Cancer Society, some studies have shown that CAD can help find cancers that doctors otherwise might have missed.
 However, it may be that having a second radiologist review the films is just as effective as using CAD.

 "Before you go to get a mammogram, make sure you know whether you're there for a screening mammogram or a diagnostic mammogram.
 If you're there for your annual screening mammogram, you may not meet with the radiologist or get your results the same day.
 Sometimes, there's an advantage to this.
 Getting your results later often means having two doctors look at your mammogram.
 A lump, pain, nipple discharge, breast implants, or breast surgery automatically make your mammogram diagnostic.
 If you have a lump, or other symptoms, tell the mammography center so they know what they're dealing with."-- Susan Greenstein Orel, M.D.